ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 and synthesizes the results.
-The simulations can be run in parallel, speeding computation, and the source code is open source and free to be modified under a GPL-3 license. ss3sim can be easily used to answer questions about, for example, time-varying model misspecification, retrospective patterns,
+The simulations can be run in parallel, speeding computation, and the source code is open source and free to be modified under a MIT license. ss3sim can be easily used to answer questions about, for example, time-varying model misspecification, retrospective patterns,